 Organisations such as North Craven Heritage Trust and Settle Local Studies Group also maintain an active interest in the fabric and history of the town.

-The local newsletter, Settle and District Community News, run by volunteers helps to keep everyone abreast of the latest developments in this lively community.
+The local newsletter, Settle and District Community News, run by volunteers helps to keep everyone abreast of the latest developments in this lively community which is welcoming to residents and visitors alike.